hyller/SemVer/README.md

 **SemVer** creates version head file, increases version and appends the version to a file name.
 The version format defined in [semver.org](http://semver.org).

+## Build from code

+There are prebuild binarise in folder bin.
+You can try to use them directly.

+If you want to build it from code.
+GCC is required to be installed.
+Mingw, Cygwin or native Linux is workable.

+Run 'make' to build the executable binary.
+Run 'make check' to run the test.

 ## Usage